autonity/docs.autonity.org/reference/api/aut/index.md

 ### Usage

 ::: {.callout-note title="Note" collapse="false"}
-The `registerValidator` function is not currently supported by `aut`.
+The `registerValidator` function is not currently supported by `aut` `v0.3.0` - see the `aut` GitHub issue "[`aut validator` commands `registerValidator` and `info` update for AGC v0.13.0 #146](https://github.com/autonity/aut/issues/146)" for detail.

-You can interact with the contract using the `aut contract` command group.
-See `aut contract tx -h` for how to submit a transaction calling the interface function.
+You can interact with the contract using the `aut contract tx` command as described in the note ["Protocol contract calls"](/reference/api/aut/) at the top of this page.
 :::

 ::: {.panel-tabset}